JarvyJ/HomeIntent/docs/docs/reference/developer/example-component.md

 ```
 Dictionary slots are a dictionary of words and their references that get used as a Rhasspy [slot](https://rhasspy.readthedocs.io/en/latest/training/#slots-lists).
 They make defining intents more modular as a sentence can just refer to a slot name instead of creating a bunch of variations.
 This is a rather small example, but slots can have hundreds of potential options.

 With slots defined in Home Intent, the slot name is the same as the function name - here it's `timer_partial_time` and that will be used in the sentence definition below.
-One thing to make debugging and slot organization easier is that all slots are required to start with the `snake_case`'d version of the `ClassName`.
-So here `timer_partial_time` **must** start with `timer` as that is the class name.
+One thing to make debugging and slot organization easier is that all slots are required to start with the module name.
+So here `timer_partial_time` **must** start with `timer` as that is the module name, since the file lives in `timer/`.

 The `intents.dictionary_slots` expects a `Dict[str, str]` to be returned.
 There is also an `intents.slots` which can be used if what is spoken matches the reference.
 It expects a `List[str]`.